Eugen Engel lived the kind of cultural double life that European Jewish history produced again and again.

 That distinction matters.

 In this case the answer appears to be yes.
-The story of Engel's survival through score and family is inseparable from the fact that musicians, conductors, and audiences found the opera worth hearing as opera.
+The story of Engel's survival through score and family is inseparable from the fact that musicians, conductors, and audiences treated the opera as a work that could stand on stage.

 Engel's life exposes a pattern that still needs saying plainly.